dainst/ojs-docker/README.md

 The stack defined in the docker-compose file also adds a database container based on the latest version of the official mariadb image.

-## Configuration

-Configuration files can be found in the _conf folder_.

 ## Usage

 ### Git submodules